Filopateernabil25/React-Store-APP/README.md

 - Added **offline detection** to notify users when they lose internet connection.
 - Added **loading spinners** while data is being fetched.

-> Check the screenshots below to see how the app looks in action.

   ## 📸 Frame
 ![Home Page](./Frame/Frame.png)